 The command explained: The -a switch stands for "append", it is used in combination with the -G switch (that stands for the secondary group) only.
 The result is that we add tom to the group colleagues and this group is an additional or secondary group for the user.

 The -G option allows it to add several groups at once by listing the group names separated by a comma. e.g.: "-G group1,group2,group3".

 To change the primary group of the user tom to family, run:

 usermod -g family tom

-Use man (manpage) command to get a detailed description of all command line options for usermod:
+Use the man (manpage) command to get a detailed description of all command-line options for usermod: